nrinaudo/kantan.csv/README.md

 ### Reading individual cells
 All the standard mechanisms for reading a CSV row rely on instances of the `CellReader` typeclass to parse individual
-cells: as long as a type as an implicit `CellReader` instance in scope, it can be used as a case class field, tuple entry or collection content type.
+cells: as long as a type has an implicit `CellReader` instance in scope, it can be used as a case class field, tuple entry or collection content type.

 Should you require a type that isn't provided for by default, you can easily add support for it: